steveofficer/blog.github.io/_posts/2020-08-11-LUIS-Powered-CLI-Application.md

 classify a user's input so that our client application can carry out the correct action.
 ![Intent Designer](/assets/images/posts/2020-08-11/luis-intents.jpg)

+I have 3 main intents that I want the bot to understand:
+1. Display a list of all of the pull requests.
+This is the `List Pull Requests` intent.
+1. Deploy a specific pull request to a test environment.
+This is the `Deploy Pull Request` intent.
+1. Display a list of all of the test environments.
+This is the `List Environments` intent.

 ![Intent Utterance Designer](/assets/images/posts/2020-08-11/luis-utterances.jpg)
+As an example of what utterances might look like, here is a list of utterances I entered for the `Deploy Pull Requests` intent.
+From the image you can see that the portion of text that represents the Pull Request identifier has been highlighted and labelled as the `Pull Request` entity.

 ## Train
 We then have to train the model, this is the point where the service looks through each intent and utterance and creates the model that "understands" a user's input.